Enqueue log analyzer – the best way to analyze SAP enqueue log

 You can also refer to the SAP Knowledge Base Article 2763999 (How to analyze enqueue log with enqueue log analyzer).

-Please reply if you have any questions or ideas, in case you want to report a bug, please provide your enqueue log file(s) and reproduce steps to the author.
+In case you want to report a bug, please provide your enqueue log file(s) and reproduce steps to the author.